nagareproject/ide/docs/README.txt

 By default, all the messages logged using the dedicated application logger, with at least the `INFO` level, are sent to the IDE.
 The logging level can be changed in the IDE configuration file.
-And, more generaly, to know how to use the logging system of Nagare, see :wiki:`NagareLogging`.
+And, more generaly, to know how to use the logging system of Nagare, see :wiki:`LogService`.

 Debugging
 ---------